-The next deadline for applications is December 15th for Spring 2016 Internships.
+The next deadline for applications is April 22nd for Summer 2016 Internships.
 To apply, please fill out the application below.

 Internship positions and job descriptions are listed below: